Atrial Septal Defect Transcatheter Repair for Children

 closure.
 Follow any directions your child is given for not eating or drinking before

 the procedure.
-He or she may also need to stop taking any medicine beforehand.
+They may also need to stop taking any medicine beforehand.

 Your child may need some extra tests before the procedure.
 These might include: